-We completed a Phase II placebo controlled dose-escalation study in 2005 to evaluate the safety, pharmacokinetics and pharmacodynamics of two dose levels of urocortin 2 in patients with stable CHF.
+We completed a Phase II placebo-controlled dose-escalation study in 2005 to evaluate the safety, pharmacokinetics and pharmacodynamics of two dose levels of urocortin 2 in patients with stable CHF.
 Results of this study demonstrated a dose-related increase in cardiac output of up to 50% with only a modest increase (6%) in heart rate.
 We completed an additional Phase II study evaluating urocortin 2 over four-hour infusions in patients with stable CHF in the first half of 2006.
 The treatments were generally well tolerated without serious adverse events, abnormalities in electrocardiograms or significant changes in renal function.
 Positive hemodynamic effects were noted in virtually all patients with increases in cardiac output ranging from 6% to 54%.

-We have also completed the necessary preclinical work to allow for periods of infusion of urocortin 2 up to 14 days.
+We have also completed the necessary preclinical work to allow for periods of infusion of urocortin 2 for up to 14 days.
 This substantially completes all of the preclinical toxicology work required by the FDA.
 Further development of urocortin 2 for CHF and other acute care cardiovascular diseases is highly dependent upon partnering of this program.

 During 2009, The Christchurch Cardioendocrine Research Group at University of Otago, Christchurch School of Medicine and Health Sciences, New Zealand, began a pilot study of urocortin 2 in at least 50 patients with Acute Decompensated Heart Failure through a grant from the Health Research Council of New Zealand.
-In this blinded study, standard-of-care treatment (i.e., diuretics and vasodilators) are compared to standard of care treatment plus a four hour infusion of urocortin 2; enrollment of subjects is was completed in December 2011.
-A subset of 15 subjects also underwent right heart catheterization for more detailed evaluation of their cardiac status and response to treatment.
-We anticipate having the results of this study in the first quarter of 2012.
+In this blinded study, standard-of-care treatment (i.e., diuretics and vasodilators) are compared to standard of care treatment plus a four-hour infusion of urocortin 2 was generally well tolerated and there were no treatment-related serious adverse events.
+There was one heart failure related death, not related to drug, in the urocortin 2 arm of the study that occurred 48-hours post infusion.